pilafnoodle/plockRL/README.md

 Every reward function is listed in recompute_rewards.py as well as more details in notes.txt

+Inference was optimized to around 2ms per input

 ## Improvements needed
 ### Add preprocessing